 Inward investment and place promotion – enable private and public sectors to co-develop a joined-up approach to inward investment and place marketing, helping Greater Essex to stand out and compete with impact.

 We encourage Chambers members to engage with us as the processes of devolution and LGR proceed.
-Please do contact Iain McNab, Head of Policy at Essex Chambers of Commerce if you have any comments or questions at any time.
+Please do contact Iain McNab, Head of Policy at Essex Chambers of Commerce if you have any comments or questions at any time or if specifically on skills get in touch with Joanne Giles, LSIP Director.